 Vaccination is a great tool used to prevent severe disease.
-Once cattle are vaccinated, the cattle actually have to do ALL the work in processing the vaccine and building the different protection components.
+Once cattle are vaccinated, the cattle then do all the work to process the vaccine and build the different protection components.
 Trace minerals are critical for developing an effective immune response.

-Trace minerals are critical in developing bulls at weaning and 60 days before the Breeding Soundness Exam and in adult bulls 45-60 days before the start of breeding season to ensure semen quality and –quantity pre-breeding.
+Trace minerals are critical in developing bulls at weaning, 60 days before the Breeding Soundness Exam, and in adult bulls 45-60 days before the start of breeding season to ensure semen quality and quantity pre-breeding.